GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

 pages attempting to access it.

-As a result, it's best to avoid creating `window.opener` references by using `rel=noopener` whenever possible.
+As a result, it's best to avoid creating `window.opener` references by using `rel="noopener"` whenever possible.
 If your site requires opening a window and controlling it through
 <code>[window.postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)</code>
 or directly referencing the window object, neither the opened window nor the